KNiemyska/Final_SDA_project/README.md

 It was made using Python 3.8, Django and SQLite Database.
 For styling was used Bootstrap.
 There is a Home page with Posts from all users.

 User can register and login.
-After login user can:
+After login user:

-* has acess to profil page, where he can change username, email and change default profil image
+* has access to profile page, where he can change username, email and change default profile image,
-* create post with describe of adding gear and add picture of a gear
+* can create post with describe of adding gear and add picture of a gear,
-* can delete or update their gear post
+* can delete or update their gear post.

 Every added gear has a detail page.

 Future assumptions:
-* unittests
+* unittests,
-* equipment rental
+* equipment rental,
-* equipment can be booked
+* equipment can be booked,
-* access to the location of the equipment (to the user who has currently rented the equipment - his contact details)
+* access to the location of the equipment (to the user who has currently rented the equipment - his contact details),
-* page paginattion
+* page paginattion,
-* contact page
+* contact page.

 How to run